nikolamihailov/Auth-Scaffold---Google-OAuth/README.md

-# 🚀 Auth Starter — Email/Password + Google OAuth + Dark Theme
+# 🚀 Auth Scaffold — Email/Password + Google OAuth + Dark Theme

 A minimal but scalable full-stack authentication scaffold built with **React**, **Express**, and **TypeScript**.
 Designed as a reusable starting point for future projects.